arkatebi/OpenWorld-problem/README.md

 <a name="genTestSet" />
 #### Generate Test Set

-This program will extract the sequences of the proteins whose annotations did not have experimental evidence codes UniProt/SwissProt database at time t1 but gained experimental evidence codes at time t2:
+This program will extract the sequences of the proteins whose annotations did not have experimental evidence codes in UniProt/SwissProt database at time t1 but gained experimental evidence codes at time t2:

 ```
 python xTract_testSet -I1=uniprot_sprot.dat.2010_01 -I2=uniprot_sprot.dat.2011_01